MicroSaaSFactory

 Recommended next steps

-1. Start every work session here before changing scope or billing.
+1. Start every work session here before changing scope or revenue assumptions.

 2. Use active, archived, and ready-for-next counts to decide where attention goes first.